stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 !!! info "Maintenance schedule"

-    As often as possible, maintenances will take place on the **first Tuesday of every month, from 08:00 to 12:00** (noon), and will be announced 2 weeks in advance, through the usual communication channels.
+    As often as possible, maintenances will take place on the **first Tuesday of every month, from 08:00 to 12:00 Pacific time** (noon), and will be announced 2 weeks in advance, through the usual communication channels.

 In case an exceptional amount of work is required, the maintenance window could